th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 ## Running the sample application

 Open `sample/sample.pro` in Qt Creator.
+Change `ARCHITECTURE` to the corresponding architecture for your current build.
 Note that this project uses your previously registered environment variables `OPENCV_SRC_DIR` and `FFMPEG_SRC_DIR` in order to obtain libraries.
+Build and run.
+Device management is left on you.
 In case of success the application generates a sample video.

 ## Known issues